leigler/icd/public/assignments/concrete.md

 ## Part One
 Open your inbox and select one of your most recent "promotional" emails.
 Take a moment to identify crucial phrases, key words, unique claims, and the general hierarchy with which the content has been shared with you.

-- Using your knowledge of HTML so far, create an `index.html` file and convert this email into a piece of concrete poetry.
+- Using your knowledge of HTML so far, create an `index.html` file and convert this email into a [typographic topography](http://kvadratinterwoven.com/typewriters-and-tactile-textiles).
+Try and identify the constraints of plain HTML, and see how you can use them to your advantage.
+- A full list of html elements can be found [here](https://devdocs.io/html-elements/).

 ## Part Two

 - Now make a copy of your `index.html`, saving it with the name `with-style.html`.
 - Create and link a CSS file with the name `style.css` to `with-style.html` using the `link` tag in the header.
 - Using your knowledge of CSS so far, begin introducing some styles to your email.
-Take note of how
+Take note of how changing the position of one element can dramatically change the relative positions of others.

 ***